Antoine-92/Evently/README.md

 # **Evently**

-Evently is a comprehensive platform designed to manage events and participants efficiently.
+Evently is a platform designed to manage events and participants.
 This project is divided into two main components:
 - **Frontend**: Built with Angular for an interactive user experience.
 - **Backend**: Developed using Node.js and PostgreSQL for robust and scalable data management.